frc1444/robot2021/README.md

-# robot2020
+# robot2021
 Our robot code for Infinite Recharge.
+Most of this code was written in 2020, it will be tweaked in 2021.

 This project uses robo-sim and is not a standard WPILib project.